 Men and women need to understand and accept their differences in order to love and be loved.

 Imagine women have a love tank similar to a gas tank in a car.
 It needs to be filled over and over again.
-Doing many little things (and scoring many points) is the secret for filling a woman’s love tank.
+Doing many little things is the secret for filling a woman’s love tank.
 A women feels loved when her tank is full.
-A woman cannot appreciate the big things a man does for her unless he is also doing a lot of little things too.
-Doing a lot of little things fulfills her primary needs to feel cared for, understood, and respected.
-She is then able to respond with greater love, trust, acceptance, appreciation, admiration, approval, and encouragement.”
+A woman cannot appreciate the big things a man does for her unless he is also doing little things too.
+Doing little things fulfills her primary needs to feel cared for, understood, respected appreciated and loved.
+She is then able to respond with greater love, trust, acceptance, appreciation, admiration, approval, and encouragement.